-In terms of "5G AIoT" application services, we are actively launching many vertical application products and services in the fields of smart transportation services, smart energy services, smart video monitoring services, smart medical care, and smart homes.
-Our 5G service can accommodate a large number of IoT devices for data transmission with excellent efficiency and stability, and provides CVP traffic sign optimization, solar system management and rural area telemedicine with low latency characteristics.
+In terms of "5G AIoT" application services, we are actively launching many vertical application products and services in the fields of smart transportation services, energy management services, video surveillance, smart healthcare, and smart buildings.
+Our 5G service can accommodate a large number of IoT devices for data transmission with excellent efficiency and stability, and provides Cellular-based Vehicle Probe, or CVP, traffic sign optimization, solar system management and rural area telemedicine with low latency characteristics.